Thairo Estrada Player Props: Giants vs. Blue Jays

-The San Francisco Giants, including Thairo Estrada (.279 slugging percentage in past 10 games, including zero homers), take on starter Trevor Richards and the Toronto Blue Jays at Rogers Centre, Wednesday at 7:07 PM ET.
+On Thursday, Thairo Estrada (.238 slugging percentage in past 10 games, with no home runs) and the San Francisco Giants play the Toronto Blue Jays, whose starting pitcher will be Chris Bassitt.
+First pitch is at 7:07 PM ET.

-He racked up two hits (going 2-for-4 with a double and two RBI) in his most recent appearance against the Blue Jays.
+He had a hitless performance in his previous game (0-for-4) against the Blue Jays.

 Thairo Estrada Game Info & Props vs. the Blue Jays